 Should you buy them?

-If you are more of a traditional cotton sheets person, like I am, I would tell you to skip these.
-Maybe opt for the Quince Cotton Percale Sheets, which are specifically a crisp cotton that I think I would really like.
+Cotton Percale Sheets: If you are more of a traditional cotton sheets person, like I am, I would tell you to skip the silky bamboo style.
+Opt for the Classic Organic Percale Sheet Set, which are the crisp cotton that might remind you of “regular traditional bed sheets.”
+These are a winner for anyone who wants plain new cotton sheets.

 How to buy Quince sheets